iTwin/unreal-engine-3dft-plugin/README.md

 2. Configure your iTwin *App ID* in the plugin:

-    `\Plugins\iModel3d\Source\iModel3d\Private\iTwinPlatform\iTwinAuthorizationService.cpp`
+    `\Plugins\iTwin\Source\iTwin\Private\iTwinPlatform\iTwinAuthorizationService.cpp`

     ```
     static constexpr auto iTwinAppId = TEXT("your_app_id_goes_here");
     ```

-2. Open the sample *iModel* project located in the root folder of this repository (UE should automatically compile the plugin).
+2. Open the sample *iTwinExample* project located in the root folder of this repository (UE should automatically compile the plugin).

-3. Explore the sample levels *iTwinLoader* and *SimpleiModel* to see the plugin in action.
+3. Explore the sample levels *iModel-Selection-Menu* and *Manual-iModel-Placement* to see the plugin in action.

 4. To use the plugin in your own projects, simply copy & paste the plugin in your projects and add the actor(s) provided by the plugin to your levels as shown in the sample levels.